meholden/data_archive/docs/readme.md

 # Home Page for Data
-Autonomous Boats Gather Data
+Cal Maritime autonomous Boats Gather Data

 <img src="20170615_155019-crop.jpg" height="100px"><img src="20160318_134930.jpg" height="100px">

-Data is archived Here

 Most of the data will be in the geojson format, which Github can render.

-The files can be viewed by clicking the link at the top.
-Each file can have metadata as well stored in the github repo, if you click on the file you will see it mapped and you can read the comments or metadata.
+The files can be viewed by clicking the "View... on Github" link at the top.
+Each file can have metadata as well stored in the github repository, if you click on the file you will see it mapped and you can read the comments or metadata.